The First day of the Sacred Month During the Gospel Age

 From the facts listed below, it should be obvious that the observance of the first day of a sacred month (the New Moon) is clearly the will of God for those he has called to salvation during this age.

-2. The Prophecies show that formal worship services on the first day of each sacred month will again be required after the return of Christ (Isa.66:23; Ezk.46:3).
+- The Prophecies show that formal worship services on the first day of each sacred month will again be required after Christ returns.
+(Isa.66:23; Ezk.46:3).